PhysicsX/Gstreamer-on-embedded-devices/README.md

 ## Gstreamer on raspberry pi and jetson nano
-This page demonsrates example of gst-lauch tool with some applications using pi camera, web-cam on the raspberry pi and nvidia jetson nano board
+This page demonstrates an example of gst-lauch tool with some applications using the pi camera, webcam on the raspberry pi, and Nvidia jetson nano board

 Youtube video: